-4.13 Despite recent amendments, the development plan system remains very complex and demanding.
+- 4.12 Despite recent amendments, the development plan system remains very complex and demanding.
 Changes that have happened or been proposed in recent years include CIL, 'neighbourhood planning', amendments to the regime for managing changes of use of land and buildings, and efforts to boost the housing market.
-The National Planning Policy Framework has been revised and this places new requirements on Councils, such the introduction of a 5 year housing delivery test, which if failed, requires Council to production action plans, which can take resources away from plan making.

-4.14 The continuing flow of initiatives could result in both planning objectives and the delivery process being reoriented towards meeting targets that mighty differ from the current strategy for the Black Country as set out in the BCCS.
+The National Planning Policy Framework has been revised and this places new requirements on Councils, such the introduction of a 5 year housing delivery test, which if failed, requires Council to production action plans, which can take resources away from plan making. - 4.13 Further significant change will arise from the Levelling-up and Regeneration Bill.
+However, this has only just been published and much of the detail is expected to be contained in supporting statutory instruments and policy statements that are yet to be announced.
+This version of the LDS does not take account of the Bill. - 4.14 The continuing flow of initiatives could result in both planning objectives and the delivery process being reoriented towards meeting targets that mighty differ from the current strategy for the Black Country as set out in the BCP.
 Under the 'Duty to Cooperate', it is necessary to respond to local plans and other proposals both in the areas of Walsall's immediate neighbours and also further afield.